p2p/bitcoin-exchange/README.md

 Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.

-Each broker must comply by local laws in the country where the broker is located.
+Each broker must comply by local laws in the jurisdiction where the broker is located.
 Any legal issue is a matter between brokers or between a broker and its clients.
 The exchange cannot be held responsible for any complaints because of its decentralized nature.